wix-incubator/erb/testing/wix-testkit-base/README.md

  - doStop() - returning Promise;

 #### TestkitBase.start(done): Promise
 Starts a service.
-Accepts optional callback and returns a Promise.
+Accepts optional callback and returns a Promise if no callback is provided.

 #### TestkitBase.stop(done): Promise
 Stops a service.
-Accepts optional callback and returns a Promise.
+Accepts optional callback and returns a Promise if no callback is provided.

 #### TestkitBase.beforeAndAfter(timeout): this
 Adds hooks to mocha/jasmine to start/stop service around tests, returns self.
 Can be used outside of describe block.